-To the right is the spacious and welcoming, open plan kitchen- dining room leading through to the sitting room with wood burning stove, comfortable seating, TV with DVD & CD player and a plethora of local walking books and guides.
-There's a dining table and seating for 4 at the one end of the room.
+To the right is the spacious and welcoming, open plan kitchen- dining room leading through to the sitting room with wood burning stove, comfortable seating, TV and a plethora of local walking books and guides.
 At the rear of the room, French windows flood the area with sunlight and allow guests easy access out into the delightful cottage garden.

-The cottage kitchen is light and bright and benefits from electric hob & oven, dishwasher, fridge/freezer microwave and table with seating for 6 next to a window looking out over the beck.
+The cottage kitchen-dining room is light and bright and benefits from electric hob & oven, dishwasher, fridge/freezer microwave and table with seating for 6 next to a window looking out over the beck.

-Access to the bedrooms and house bathroom is up two slate tiled steps.
+Access to the two ground floor bedrooms is up two slate tiled steps.

-Bedroom 1 - double feature sleigh bed & en-suite shower room with shower & W.C.
+Bedroom 1 - King sized sleigh bed & en-suite shower room with en-suite shower & W.C.

 Bedroom 2 - King size bed (or twin single 2'6" beds) with en-suite shower and W.C

 Gardens surround the cottage, to the right of the cottage is lies a lovely little walled garden with fell views and garden furniture.
-To the left and through a gate lies a fantastic lawned beck side garden, a great place to while away lazy a summers days.
+To the left lies a fantastic lawned beck side garden with patio, a great place to while away lazy summers days.
 A fence is in place in the beck side garden however we recommend that children and pets should be supervised in this area due to the proximity to the stream which can be deep after rain.

-There's also a utility room available for guests with tumble dryer & storage area for bikes and outdoor gear.
+There's also a utility room with washing machine, tumble dryer & storage area for bikes and outdoor gear.